 In 1940, Nobel and Pulitzer Prize-winning author Ernest Hemingway published one of his most celebrated novels, For Whom the Bell Tolls, a story obviously inspired by his experiences as a war correspondent during the Spanish Civil War.
 America’s entry into World War II forced Hollywood to look for ways to support the cause and Hemingway’s novel seemed the perfect choice to turn into a film.
 Here is a story that is both an inspiring yet cautionary tale that revels against the futility of war, but at the same time condemns one’s lack of personal involvement in it — all in all it was the kind of movie WWII audiences were craving for.

 That age-old question applies here: has the movie stood the test of time?
 I thought so.
-For Whom the Bell Tolls, written by Dudley Nichols (Stagecoach), produced and directed by Sam Wood (The Pride of the Yankees), is old-style Hollywood filmmaking with broad scope and ample spectacle.
+Paramount’s For Whom the Bell Tolls, written by Dudley Nichols (John Ford’s The Informer, Stagecoach and The Long Voyage Home), produced and directed by Sam Wood (Goodbye, Mr. Chips and The Pride of the Yankees), is old-style Hollywood filmmaking with broad scope and ample spectacle.

-Cooper’s low-key personality makes him the perfect Hemingway hero (he was also perfect in the 1932 version of Hemingway’s A Farewell to Arms).
+Cooper’s low-key personality makes him the perfect Hemingway hero (he was also perfect in the 1932 adaptation of Hemingway’s classic novel A Farewell to Arms).
 Bergman was another inspired casting choice.
+Hemingway himself hand-picked the actors and was very pleased with their performances.

 But much to my surprise, the best moments are provided by the supporting players.
 Katina Paxinou’s (Mourning Becomes Electra) earthy Pilar is unforgettable (she won the Oscar).
 Pilar is the heart and soul of the movie and Paxinou, in her film debut, gives the role everything she has and then some!
 Akim Tamiroff’s (Touch of Evil) treacherous Pablo is fantastic too.
 The cast also includes Arturo de Córdova (Frenchman’s Creek) as Agustín, Vladimir Sokoloff (The Magnificent Seven) as Anselmo, Joseph Calleia as El Sordo, and Leo Bulgakov as General Golz.